rob-lowcock/pioneer-node/README.md

 3. On your server, set up a `.env` file for the production environment.
 4. Ensure your server has an environment variable called `NODE_ENV` set to `production`.
 5. Upload your built copy of [pioneer-frontend](https://github.com/rob-lowcock/pioneer-frontend) (i.e. the contents of the `dist` folder) to the public directory on your server.
+6. Set NODE_ENV to `production` on the server.
+If you're using something like [PM2](https://pm2.keymetrics.io/) to run it you can use a configuration file to set this.
+This will enable password protection on the server.
-6. On your server, run `npm run start` to start the production server.
+7. On your server, run `npm run start` to start the production server.
+You can also use `./bin/www` as the executable if you use something like PM2.